saltstack/salt-enhancement-proposals/runtime-registers.md

     - name: {| output_of_find | first |}
 ```

-And with this we've built a find-and-move state, without needing any features beyond runtime interpolation and capture.
+And with this we've built a find-and-move state in pure sls, without needing any features beyond runtime interpolation and capture.

 Many useful features are covered by jinja's expressions and so with minimal effort you can achieve some otherwise difficult-ish tasks.
-Here are a couple of improved concepts:
+Here are a couple of concepts:

 ```yaml
 # Requisites: